 This program is great for skiers looking to participate in middle school ski team or community races, such as the AMH Anchorage Cup races.
 Ready 2 Race coaches will provide race support at AMH Anchorage Cup races including course preview, help with waxing, answer questions, and lead warm-ups.
 Click the link HERE to learn more about competition and racing!

-The hotline tells you where the final location of practice will be and also provides information on weather, trail conditions and other special events relating to Nordic skiing.
-Always check the hotline before you leave for practice each evening and on Saturdays.
-It is typically updated each day by 3pm, but it may be as late as 5pm (due to changing weather and snow conditions).
+The Remind App tells you where the final location of practice will be and also provides information on weather, trail conditions and other special events relating to Nordic skiing.
+Always check your messages before you leave for practice each evening and on Saturdays.
+The final message is typically sent each day by 3pm, but it may be as late as 5pm (due to changing weather and snow conditions).

-For updates by text (Hotline is primary source of practice location and conditions), find your location/day and text to number 81010:
+For updates by text, find your location/day and text to number 81010:

 |Russian Jack M/W